yanshay/SpoolEase/documentation/console-build.md

 ## Wiring Instructions

+Note: The wiring follows the pin number on the display and the signal name on the PN532.
+Some devices may come with wire colors in a different order (e.g., green and yellow reversed).
+Always connect by pin number and signal name, not by wire color.

 | Wire # | Color  | WT32-SC01-Plus Pin | PN532 Connection |
 |--------|--------|--------------------|------------------|
 | 1      | 🟥 **Red** | +                | VCC              |